OutSystems/docs-product/src/develop/seo/intro.md

 tags: article-page,
 ---

-# Technical Preview - SEO in Reactive Web Apps
+# SEO in Reactive Web Apps

 As a best practice use **SEO-friendly URLs for Reactive Web Apps**.
 Friendly URLs provide both humans and machines an indication of the search-engine results.
 With Service Center you can create the SEO-friendly versions of the URLs, manage Site Rules and Redirects.
 Edit custom URLs in Service Studio, in the properties of each Screen.

 ## Prerequisites

-**SEO-friendly URLs for Reactive Web Apps** is a technical preview feature and requires the following:
+**SEO-friendly URLs for Reactive Web Apps** requires the following:

 * Platform Server 11.12.0 or later
 * Service Studio 11.11.0 or later
-* [Technical preview](https://success.outsystems.com/Support/Enterprise_Customers/Upgrading/Technical_Preview_features) **SEO-friendly URLs for Reactive Web Apps** is active in LifeTime for all environments
 * OutSystems enterprise cloud offer or a properly configured on-premises installation

 <div class="info" markdown="1">